 Mailing list.
 I don't send out any mails or keep any lists.
-For updates, info, articles, fun helpful stuff whenever you want, just look at my TWITTER page.
+For updates, info, articles, fun helpful stuff whenever you want, look at my TWITTER page.
 No sign-up or log-in needed.
-If you join ("follow") then you can ask questions too: www.Twitter.com/TheFitnessFixer.
+If you join ("follow") then you can post your successes too: www.Twitter.com/TheFitnessFixer.

 See Healthy Examples in Real Life Not fake fitness, reps of back exercises, or purchasing training "plans" but making your daily real life into healthy moment that stops pain and prevents injury- Fitness as a Lifestyle (Functional Fitness).